What Is an Email Client?

 What makes Microsoft Office one of the best email clients for Windows 10 is the wide range of features it offers.
 You can go beyond the basic email tasks and manage your calendar, share meeting times, schedule meetings with colleagues, and get reminders.
 Microsoft Office is also available on mobile devices, so you can remain productive no matter where you are.

 Keep in mind that Microsoft Outlook and Outlook.com are two separate products.
 The former is one of the best Windows 10 email clients, and the latter is a free email service that looks and files like Microsoft Outlook.

-Pros: Integrates flawlessly with Microsoft products, does everything you could possibly want it to do.
+- Does everything you could possibly want it to do

-Cons: Offers an overwhelming number of features, not cheap unless you have an educational license.
+- Not cheap unless you have an educational license

 First released in 2003, Thunderbird is hands down the best free email client for Windows 10.
 This free, open source, and cross-platform email client developed by the Mozilla Foundation is available in 59 languages and is built on a stable foundation provided by the Firefox web browser.